cloud-elements/devportal/_includes/account-user/add-users.md

 As the organization-level user, you can add users to any accounts that you create.
+When you create or update a user, you can assign specific roles to them.
+You can assign the Organization Administrator role to any user in the default account, but not to users outside of the default account.
+See [Manage Roles](roles.html) for more about roles and privileges.

 To create a user for an account: